FAQs

 The time it takes to charge an electric car is as varied as the different types of cars available.
 It can be as little as 30 minutes with a rapid DC charger or more than 24 hours with a 3-pin plug.
 The length of time all depends on the size of the battery, the battery temperature, the onboard car charger capacity and the speed of the charging point.

-As an example, a typical electric car (60kWh battery) takes circa 8 hours to charge from empty-to-full with a 7kW fast smart home charging point.
+As an example, a typical electric car (60kWh battery) takes around 8 hours to charge from empty-to-full with a 7kW fast smart home charging point.

 Every electric car comes with a different-sized battery.
 The capacity of a battery is usually expressed in kilowatt hours (kWh), which is a measure of the energy storage available.
 So to calculate how much it costs to charge your car, you can look at the cost of electricity (either at your home or at a public charging point) and calculate it by the size of your car’s battery.